Human Services Degree Programs

-In the College of Social Sciences offers the Associate of Arts in Human Services degree and Bachelor of Science in Human Services degrees and the Bachelor of Science in Correctional Program Support Services degree.
-Courses are designed in collaboration with industry professionals to put theories into practice drawing from a wide range of human services areas such as psychology and counseling.
+In the College of Social Sciences offers the Associate of Arts in Human Services degree, Bachelor of Science in Human Services degrees and the Bachelor of Science in Correctional Program Support Services degree.
+Courses are designed in collaboration with industry professionals to put theories into practice, drawing from a wide range of human services areas such as psychology and counseling.

 The Bachelor of Science in Human Services program teaches strategies and techniques of intervention and good management practices for intervention.
 The Human Services bachelor's degrees are designed to develop skills in planning, organizing, leading, assessing and evaluating for today's community needs.

 Our Human Services bachelor’s degrees give you essential knowledge and skills to work in the human services industry.
 This is an integrated program combining academic instruction in the foundations of human services such as counseling and psychology with applied skills for a career in human services.

 Whether you're interested in an online or an on-campus experience, the Bachelor of Science in Human Services degree is an applied program that takes an interdisciplinary approach to developing your knowledge and skills.
 Students receive instruction in four major areas: theoretical foundations, diversity and population needs, research and program evaluation, and intervention methods and skills.